Invite friends and family to read the obituary and add memories.

 Bruce Lynn Jeffers, age 69, of rural Centerville, Kansas and recently from the Kansas Veteran’s Home in Winfield Kansas passed away on April 12, 2026, from a prolonged traumatic brain injury incurred very likely from poison ivy smoke from a wildfire in April 2011.

 Born on January 30, 1957, in Manhattan, Kansas, Bruce was a great brother, son and friend to many in his several positions and hobbies.
 He had a passion for photography and frequently provided photos of Shrine and Masonic activities around Kansas.
-Prior to his injury he worked as a 9-1-1 Dispatcher for the Linn County Sheriff's Department, was a Volunteer Firefighter with the Centerville Kansas Volunteer Fire District 1 – Station 930 and he was actively working on certification as an Emergency Medical Technician.
+Prior to his injury he worked as a 9-1-1 Dispatcher for the Linn County Sheriff's Department, was a Volunteer Firefighter with the Centerville Kansas Volunteer Fire Department and he was actively working on certification as an Emergency Medical Technician.

 Bruce’s other interests included being a Master Mason and he was a Past Master of Lotus Masonic Lodge # 286 in Blue Mound, Kansas.
 He transferred to Mound City Lodge # 33 when the two Lodges merged.
 Bruce became a Master Mason at Tustin Lodge # 828 in California while serving in the Navy.
-He was a 32-degree Scottish Rite Mason and a Knight Commander of the Court of Honor (32 K.C.C.H) and was a member of the Scottish Knights of St. Andrew in the Valley of Fort Scott Scottish Rite, now the Valley of Southeast Kansas and was active in the several degrees and worked with the Stage Crew.
+He was a 32-degree Scottish Rite Mason and a Knight Commander of the Court of Honor (32 K.C.C.H) and member of the Scottish Knights of St. Andrew in the Valley of Fort Scott, now the Valley of Southeast Kansas and was active in the several degrees and worked with the Stage Crew.
 He joined the Scottish Rite Masons in Long Beach, California while in the U.S. Navy.
 He was a Shriner, having started with the Al Malaikah Shrine in Los Angeles, California and transferring to Mirza Shrine in Pittsburg, Kansas where he was a member of the Legion of Honor as a Military Veteran, and used his photography skills to provide memories of Shrine Bowl Games, parades, and numerous other activities.

 A graveside service including the Masonic Funeral Service and Military Honors will be held on Friday, April 24, 2026, starting at 1:30 p.m. at the Fort Scott National Cemetery, 900 East National Avenue, Fort Scott, Kansas 66701.
-Memorial contributions may be made to the Centerville Volunteer Fire District 1 – Station 930 - care of the Linn County Emergency Management.
+The Southeast Kansas Firefighters Honor Guard will provide Honors and Pallbearer services.

 Fort Scott National Cemetery

-Visits: 128
+Visits: 961

 This site is protected by reCAPTCHA and the